mtov/engsoftmoderna/en/chapter2.md

 scale of 1 to 5, with five denoting essential practices.
-Three practices tied for first place with an average score of 4.5 and a standard deviation of 0.8: continuous integration, short iterations (less than 30 days), and definition of done criteria (i.e., criteria used to consider the implementation of user stories finished).
+Three practices tied for first place with an average score of 4.5 and a standard deviation of 0.8: continuous integration, short iterations (less than 30 days), and definition of done criteria (i.e., the criteria used to consider the implementation of user stories finished).
 Conversely, planning poker and pair programming were ranked lower, with average scores of 3.1 and 3.3, respectively.